MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ## <a name="settransform"></a> CD2DBrush::SetTransform

-Applies the specified transform to the render target, replacing the existing transformation.
+Applies the specified transform to the brush, replacing the existing transformation.
 All subsequent drawing operations occur in the transformed space.

 ```cpp
 void SetTransform(const D2D1_MATRIX_3X2_F* transform);